nisanthc/bookstore/README.md

             E:\Mysql\bin>mysql -u root <  E:\workplace\bookstore\src\db\books_schema.sql

     2. Setup and Run project
-        1. Add project path to PYTHONPATH in environment(either by using GUI or command prompt) If you are adding command prompt, it is temporary.
+        1. Add project path to PYTHONPATH in environment variable(either by using GUI or command prompt) If you are adding command prompt, it is temporary.
 PYTHONPATH variable is available only to that cmd shell.
         2) Open command prompt